aaronparker/aaronparker.github.io/_posts/2017-09-02-intune-company-portal-macos.md

   </div><figcaption class='wp-caption-text gallery-caption' id='gallery-3-5786'> Intune Company Portal for macOS installing device details </figcaption></figure>
 </div>

-Hopefully we&#8217;ll see the portal app available for download again soon and available for wider testing.
-I&#8217;m also hoping that the availability of the Portal app means we&#8217;ll see the ability for Intune to install apps on macOS.
+Hopefully we'll see the portal app available for download again soon and available for wider testing.
+I'm also hoping that the availability of the Portal app means we'll see the ability for Intune to install apps on macOS.
 As we see more Mac devices (either corporate or personally owned), the ability to deploy and manage apps on this platform becomes critical.